 Trips

-We had a break and had a lunch buffet with good food and a chance to sit down.
+The Holy Sepulchre visit was followed by a much needed break and lunch at a buffet with good food -a chance to sit down!

-We continued our walking tour past the St. John Hospital built by the Crusade Hospitallers.
-We walked through the Byzantine Cardo, a pillared market street during Byzantine rule.
+After lunch the walking tour continued past the St. John Hospital, built by the Crusade Hospitallers, and continued through the Cardo, a pillared market street that existed during Byzantine rule.

 A couple of cute parakeets